Nathan-303/PRAWNS/README.md

 I won't extend the roadmap more than 1 minor version beyond the WIP branch, features planned beyond that will go in planned features

+The current WIP build will appear at the top of this file,

+Patches (0.0.x) will be tagged on github and recorded in here

-0.0.0 (WIP)
+0.1.0 (WIP)

-	create_prawns
+	create_prawns (complete)
 		Reads the shapefile and creates the PRAWNS object as a csv file Porting from an old project of mine where it's a collection of scripts Fully self contained
 		-The input files for national statistics can't be changed in the function call

-	geographic_summary
+	city_summary
 		Creates a single page spread of graphs providing information on a geographic area identified by variables in the function input
 		Porting from an old project where it's a collection of scripts Requires a PRAWNS csv file for easy operation

-	-Neither need to function fully as a function at this point
+0.0.1 (uploaded 6/6/22)

+  create_prawns works

+  data source for city_summary works

+0.0.2 (current)

+	get the graphs for city_summary working

 0.1.0

-  create_prawns and geographic_summary working as functions
+  create_prawns and city_summary working as functions

-0.0.1

-	source_summary
-		creates a graph summarising the sources of the pollutants Porting from a collection of scripts I've already written

 1.0.0

   All functionality from pollutant processing hub ported as functions